haniffalab/webatlas-pipeline/sphinx/setup.rst

         Supersedes the global ``vitessce_options``.
     * - ``args``
-      - `optional` map of arguments to set as default for all files within the dataset.
+      - `optional` map of arguments per data type to set as default for all files within the dataset.

         Supersedes global and project ``args``.